boydjd/openfisma/application/config/languages/README.txt

 Please DO NOT edit default.ini.
 Instead, please clone it into client.ini and make the changes there.
 It will override default.ini.
-Removing lines you do not intend to override can
+Removing lines you do not intend to override can help avoids conflicts with later versions.

 Example:
 ;;; default.ini ;;;